Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Completeness

+\begin{prop} The normal form for a given tensor $A$ and type $\mathbf{m}$ is unique. \end{prop} \begin{proof} Consider a diagram $D$ in normal form representing tensor $A$ of type $\mathbf{m}$ (equivalent to the vector $\overrightarrow{a}$).
+We show each component of $D$ is uniquely determined by $A$ and $\mathbf{m}$. \begin{enumerate} \item The initial state preparation layer (using the W-node) and the final summation layer (with X-spiders) are determined solely by the type $\mathbf{m}$.

+\item The multiplier connectivity to the X-spiders ($e_{*,*}$) are uniquely determined by $\mathbf{m}$ and the uniqueness of mixed radix digits (\autoref{prop:mixed-radix-digit}).

+\item The coefficients of the Z-boxes ($a_{*}$) are given by the entries of the tensor. \end{enumerate} To conclude, every part of the diagram is uniquely determined for a given tensor $A$ and type $ \mathbf{m}$, and therefore, the normal form is unique. \end{proof}

-Below we show that if $m_{s-1}=\cdots = m_i = \cdots = m_0=d$, then it is the same as the qudit normal form, which means each qudit normal form can be converted into a qufinite normal form. \begin{restatable}{lemma}{quditqufitequivalence} If all the output wires of a qufinite normal have the same dimension, then it is equivalent to a qudit normal form of~\cite{poorCompletenessArbitraryFinite2023}.
+If the output dimensions are the same, $m_{s-1}=\cdots = m_i = \cdots = m_0 \eqqcolon d$, then it is equivalent the qudit normal form.
+This implies that any diagram in a qudit normal form can be converted into a qufinite normal form. \begin{restatable}{lem}{quditqufitequivalence} If all the output wires of a qufinite normal have the same dimension, then it is equivalent to a qudit normal form of~\cite{poorCompletenessArbitraryFinite2023}.

-\end{restatable} The result follows from \cref{k1dimchange} from the appendix along with~\eqref{rule:DZS} and~\eqref{rule:UT1}.
+\end{restatable} The result follows from \autoref{k1dimchange} from the appendix along with~\eqref{rule:DZS} and~\eqref{rule:UT1}.
 For a formal proof, see the appendix.